No place for sexual assault in higher education

 TEQSA CEO, Anthony McClaran, said higher education providers are expected to do everything they can to prevent abuse from occurring, to build a culture of respect, to work with relevant agencies, to support survivors of abuse and hold perpetrators to account.

-"The Higher Education Standards Framework takes any threat to student safety seriously and it is very clear that all providers are required to offer students a safe environment", said Mr McClaran.
+"The Higher Education Standards Framework is very clear – all higher education providers are required to foster a safe learning environment for students and TEQSA is taking action to ensure this is the case", said Mr McClaran.

 The agency has recently released an updated version of its guidance material regarding student wellbeing and safety which has been developed with input from the sector and advocacy groups.